GEEGABYTE1/ReflexTyper/README.md

 After typing back all the words prompted, the program will return a session summary including the average time taken, slowest time, fastest time, and average accuracy.
 Moreover, the program will also return a summary of each word in terms of time taken and accuracy.

-`/quit`: Allows the user to quit the program when prompted `Please type in the amount of words that you would like to type: `
+`/quit`: Allows the user to quit the program.
+Can be typed when prompted to type the word, or when asked to input a certain amount of words to type at the start of the program.

 # Extras